Report says not too late to avoid a 3°C warmer world

 The Risks To Australia of a 3°C Warmer World focuses on the consequences of 3°C of global warming for four areas of importance to Australia’s future: ecosystems; food production; cities and towns; and health and wellbeing.
-It also focuses on Australia’s contribution to what must be done to stay well below 2°C and thus limit these impacts.
+It also focuses on Australia’s contribution to what must be done to stay well below 2°C increase in global warming and thus limit these impacts.

 - scale up the development and implementation of next-generation zero greenhouse gas technologies.

 - systematically explore how our food production and supply systems should prepare for the challenges of climate change under growing extremes including the implications for carbon sequestration.

 - improve our understanding of climate impacts, including tipping points, as well as the compounding effects of multiple stressors at global warming of 2°C or more so that we can develop effective adaptation responses.

 Dr King said scientists hope the report will spur decision-makers into action.